-Brandon Laird, who has 14 years of coaching experience under his belt, completed his third season as Sacramento State’s associate head coach in 2014-15, and fourth as a member of the Hornet coaching staff (assistant coach in 2011-12).
+Brandon Laird, who has 15 years of coaching experience under his belt, completed his fourth season as Sacramento State’s associate head coach in 2015-16, and fifth as a member of the Hornet coaching staff (assistant coach in 2011-12).

 Laird is the program’s recruiting coordinator while also assisting with on-floor coaching, day-to-day player administration, scouting, academics, player development, compliance and offseason workouts.

-The Hornets have gotten better every year since Laird came aboard as evidence by the team improving its conference win total each season during his tenure.
-That yearly improvement culminated in the 2014-15 squad posting a 21-12 overall record, a 13-5 mark in the Big Sky Conference, the team’s first postseason appearance in the Div.
+The Hornets have shown major progress since Laird came aboard as evidence by the team improving its conference win total each of his first four years with the program, culminating in the 2014-15 squad posting a 21-12 overall record, a 13-5 mark in the Big Sky Conference, the team’s first postseason appearance in the Div.
 I era (1991-pres.), and the program’s first postseason victory in 53 years.

 The overall record marked the first time in the Div.
 I era that Sacramento State finished above the .500 mark, and first time since the 1988-89 season.
 In addition, the 21 wins were tied for second most in program history (1948-pres.), and the 13 conference victories were the most in school history (regardless of conference).
 All of this from a program that had entered the 2014-15 season with just three winning seasons in the previous 38 years.